 Tip: If you are climbing dune 45 in the morning to catch the sunrise, consider making the climb barefoot.
 I love the feeling of the cool sand between my toes.
 As an added bonus, you won’t get sand in your shoes.
 If you’re climbing later in the day, the sun will heat the sand up to a point that it will burn your feet.

 For me, Dead Vlei was the highlight of the trip.
 It is the most picturesque part of the whole park.
 To reach Dead Vlei, continue driving about 15 kilometers from Dune 45.
 There is a sand parking lot and a sign pointing toward the vlei.
 You’ll have to walk about 10-15 minutes into the desert to reach the vlei.
 You can’t see it from the parking lot.

 Dead Vlei was once a desert oasis.
-The Tsauchab river would flood and fill the pan with water.
+The Tsauchab River would flood and fill the pan with water.
 Camelthorn trees grew in the pan.
 The climate changed and the area became more dry.
-As the surrounding dunes shifted, the vlei was cut off from water.
+As the surrounding dunes shifted, the vlei was cut off from the water.
 The trees died and everything dried out.
 Hence the name, Dead Vlei.